instance001/chatty-mini/docs/USER_MANUAL.md

 - sandbox files live on the device
 - memory/log files live on the device
 - chats are intended to stay local in this app flow
+- cloud providers receive content only when you choose a configured cloud model for the request

 You should still use normal device hygiene: